Justin8428/cmd-windows-install/README.md

 Reboot and the system should boot into Windows OOBE...

-Note: if doing this in Windows (not in Windows PE) remember to unmount your EFI drive. diskpart then `remove letter=s`
+Note: if doing this in Windows (not in Windows PE) remember to unmount your EFI drive. diskpart then `select volume X` where X is the volume assigned to efi `remove letter=s`